How to Do a Content Audit

 What Are the Types of Content Audits?

-There are five different types of content audits.
-We may list them as follows:
+There are five main types of content audits:

 Let’s explain what they mean now.
 Let’s start with the full content audit first.
 It refers to the process of taking a complete inventory of content assets.
 In this process, you need to analyze all the content on your website.
 Then, thanks to the data you will get from these analyzes, you should make your content even better.